jarrodtky/HeartDisease_EDA-ML_Python/README.md

   - Heart Disease dataset file in CSV format.

 **(2) HeartDisease_EDA-ML_Python Folder**
-  - Contains the main Python notebook containing implementation codes (along with explanations) for the project.
+  - Contains the main Python notebook with implementation codes and explanations for the project.